TorchedSammy/Miq/README.md

 > **Warning**
 > Miq is work in progress!
-> To test out Miq, I use it myself, but there may be other problems.
 > If there are, please report them by opening an issue.

 # Install